 Prior to the launch the range was rigorously tested not just in the Colart Innovation & Development laboratory but also with the end user: artists.

-Liquitex identified regular users of acrylic paint and in particular cadmium colors for a series of tests.
-Each artist was given two identical sets of color, one set containing genuine cadmium paint and the other containing Cadmium-Free.
+Liquitex identified regular users of acrylic paint and in particular cadmium colours for a series of tests.
+Each artist was given two identical sets of colour, one set containing genuine cadmium paint and the other containing Cadmium-Free.

 The testing was conducted blind, without the artists’ knowledge of the difference between each set.
 They were allowed one month to work with and compare both sets.
 They were given a journal to keep throughout the assessment.
 None identified the fact that one set was Cadmium-Free.